emiliogarza/FlappySwift/AWS_README.md

 ```
 ### Setup Application Dependencies

 - Run `pod init` in the root directory of the App; this is to use `Cocoapods` as our dependency manager to install AWS iOS SDKs.
+If you do not have cocoapods installed, you can do that by running `sudo gem install cocoapods`.
 - Update the `Podfile` contents to following:
     ```ruby
     # Uncomment the next line to define a global platform for your project